dipscope/TypeManager.TS/README.md

 ### Dependency injection and immutable types

 Follow the steps described in [inject decorator](#inject-decorator) section.
-To integrate our injection system with you yours check [defining custom type injector](#defining-custom-type-injector) section.
+To integrate our injection system with you yours check [defining custom injector](#defining-custom-injector) section.

+### Different case usage in class and JSON

+If your cases differs between class and JSON.
+For example camelCase vs snake_case.
+You can setup naming convention to use during serialization and deserialization.
+Follow the steps described in [configuring naming convention](#configuring-naming-convention) section.

+### Circular object references

+We have a great support for circular references with different behaviour when they are detected.
+Read [configuring object serialization](#configuring-object-serialization) section for more info.

 ### Integration with Angular

 With `Angular` you do not need to install [reflect-metadata](https://github.com/rbuckton/reflect-metadata) as it is already included in `core-js`.
 However, you still need to instruct CLI to include it in the build.
 This can be achieved simply by adding `import 'reflect-metadata';` to you `main.ts` file.

-To make `Angular` injector work for you a custom `TypeInjector` needs to be implemented.
-Check [defining custom type injector](#defining-custom-type-injector) section for more info.
+To make `Angular` injector work for you a custom `Injector` needs to be implemented.
+Check [defining custom injector](#defining-custom-injector) section for more info.

 ## Notes